-- (1) Per hour health benefit includes hospitalization, medical, life, vision and dental insurance. - (2) Required when two (2) or more Ironworkers are employed by one employer.
-When a crew exceeds 12 or more, another foreman is required.
-A General Foreman is required if three (3) or more Ironworker Foremen are employed on a job.
+- (1) Per hour health benefit includes hospitalization, medical, life, vision and dental insurance. - (2) A foreman is required when two (2) or more Ironworkers are employed by one employer, one shall be a foreman.
+When the crew exceeds 12 or more, another foreman is required.
+A general foreman is required if three (3) or more Ironworker Foremen are employed on a job.